Soojin-Lee0819/Computational-Artwork/Feb2/README.md

 # Assignment 2:Processing Computer Graphic Artwork

 ## Title: Pattern in Nature

 For week 2, I created a computer graphic artwork using loops (for() or while()).
-In nutshell, structured in three parts: init, test and update, it controls a sequence of repitions.
-The loop continues until the test evaluates to false.
-Therefore, when a loop is executed, it creates a pattern with variables.
-Experimenting with loops, and incorporating if() syntax, I made an artistic representation of a tree with colorful leaves and aesthetically designed branch.
-I chose to represent tree since, I always thought patterns in the nature and visible regulairties of form found in the natural world extremely fascinating.
-Through this project, I wanted to model this beauty of nature through coding.
-This is an interesting concept because we often consider computer processed work as an antonym of natural world but this project shows how they are not necessarily a black or white binary concept but
+In nutshell, structured in three parts - *init, test, and update* - loops operates *init* and continues until the test evaluates to false.
+Since it is a sequence of repetition, when a loop is executed, it creates a pattern.
+Using this loops function, and incorporating if() syntax, I made an artistic representation of a tree with colorful leaves and aesthetically designed branch.

+The idea stemed from myself wanting to capture the beauty of nature in the graphic world.
+I always thought patterns in the nature and visible regulairties of form found in the natural world extremely fascinating.
+Therefore, since the scope of this project is largely about incorporating *loops* that creates pattern, I wanted to model the beauty of nature in graphic form.
+It was especially interesting because we often consider computer graphic world as an antonym of natural world.
+However this project shows how they are not necessarily a black or white binary concept instead, it proves how they are interrelated and how every man-made things stems from natural principles.

 **Below is the final image of my Computer Graphic Art:**

 ![](Images/SoojinComputerArt.png)